daquilino/Flashcard-Generator/README.md

 - Cloze-Deleted flashcards have full text (answer), and partial text (question), which is created from the full text with the 'cloze-deletion' term(s) removed.

-...George Washington was the first president of the United States.
+	"George Washington was the first president of the United States."

-......We can create a "cloze deletion" by removing the words "George Washington":
+	We can create a "cloze deletion" by removing the words "George Washington":

-..."... was the first president of the United States."
+	"... was the first president of the United States."

 ## Getting Started